Aliases for ERCC2 Gene

 GeneCards Summary for ERCC2 Gene

 ERCC2 (ERCC Excision Repair 2, TFIIH Core Complex Helicase Subunit) is a Protein Coding gene.
-Diseases associated with ERCC2 include Trichothiodystrophy 1, Photosensitive and Xeroderma Pigmentosum, Group D. Among its related pathways are HIV Life Cycle and Nucleotide excision repair.
+Diseases associated with ERCC2 include Trichothiodystrophy 1, Photosensitive and Xeroderma Pigmentosum, Group D. Among its related pathways are Nucleotide excision repair and RNA Polymerase I Promoter Escape.
 GO annotations related to this gene include nucleic acid binding and protein C-terminus binding.

 UniProtKB/Swiss-Prot for ERCC2 Gene